 The film navigates through four different stories with the characters spilling across these subplots.
-The first plot includes an unfaithful newly-wed wife Vaembu (Samantha Ruth Prabhu) and her husband Mugilan (Fahadh Faasil) dealing with a dead body at their house; The second plot includes Shilpa/Manickam (Vijay Sethupathi), a man who returns home after transitioning into a woman, his wife Jyothi (Gayathrie), their son Rasukutty (Ashwanth Ashokkumar).
+The first plot includes an unfaithful newly-wed wife Vaembu (Samantha Ruth Prabhu) and her husband Mugilan (Fahadh Faasil) dealing with a dead body at their house.
+The second plot includes Shilpa/Manickam (Vijay Sethupathi), a man who returns home after transitioning into a woman, his wife Jyothi (Gayathrie), and their son Rasukutty (Ashwanth Ashokkumar).
 The third plot involves Leela (Ramya Krishnan), her priest husband Dhanasekaran (Mysskin), and their son Soori (Naveen), things go wrong when Soori learns about his mother’s past profession.
 And the fourth plot revolves around five friends – Soori, Balaji/Gaaji (Vijay Ram), Mohan (Jayanth), Vasanth (Noble) and Thuyavan (Abdul Jabbar), who gather together to watch a porn film.

 The film deals with the complex human emotions which are confined by their limited knowledge and understanding about this life.
-The films talk about love, sex, anger, belief, grief, stigma, spirituality, happiness, confession, innocence, I mean to say that the film has hardly left any human emotion to touch.
-There were various situations, where I started questioning my belief system, and how much this life is insignificant, meaningless, purposeless, and yet it is beautiful.
+The films talks about love, sex, anger, belief, grief, stigma, spirituality, happiness, confession, innocence, I mean to say that the film has hardly left any human emotion to touch.
+There were various situations, where I started questioning my own belief system, and how much this life is insignificant, meaningless, purposeless, and yet it is beautiful.

 The performances in the film are top-notch, every lead and supporting character, everyone, has done their job well.
 There was only one scene which took me off, which was unexpected for me at that time, but in the end, I got what the film was trying to say.
 Otherwise, for the rest of the time, I was totally invested in it.
 I liked the idea that the narrative has gone beyond human life & emotions, and expanded to the universe.